 Some people grow radishes in a container while others plant them in their gardens.
 Their growing period is fairly short and they are extremely tough little plants.
 Radishes will need a well-drained soil, and the more nutrients the soil has the faster the radishes will grow.
 Keep in mind that once harvested the radishes do not have a long shelf life and they will go soft in a couple of days if you do not store them correctly.
 If you have expired canned food then you can still use them, for more information check out my recent article What to do with expired canned food ( Top 7 Options ).

 Green beans tend to grow extremely fast, and they do not need a lot of maintenance.
-There are two types of green beans, bush and pole beans.
+There are two types of green beans, bush, and pole beans.
 Bush beans tend to grow wide rather than tall and they produce more beans than pole beans do.
 Pole beans, on the other hand, will grow tall and they will need support, these tend to produce lower amounts of beans but due to their verticality, they are excellent for small gardens.

 The kale plant is from the cabbage family, meaning it is a green leafy vegetable.
 They are relatively easy to grow although they do have a couple of pests that you should keep off them in order for the plants to thrive.
 The best part about growing kale is that you can harvest it even in its early stage and some people tend to harvest them at an early stage as they do have a lot more flavor at that point.

-Summer squash plants tend to grow relatively fast, no matter if you start them out from a seed or from a starter plant.
+Summer squash plants tend to grow relatively fast, no matter if you start them out from seed or from a starter plant.
 This plant needs a lot of nutrients and water as well, so make sure not to place them too close to other types of plants as they will starve out other plants.

 In some areas growing sunflowers is extremely easy, this is one of those crops which grow fairly fast as long as you give it all the water and nutrients it needs.
 Some people will grow sunflowers because they look nice in a garden, while others will grow them to feed their animals or even to produce oil.
 You can easily grow sunflower plants from seeds, and you can even eat the small plants when they make their first couple of leaves, they have a nutty flavor.